-On scheduled exams days, students can choose to take the exam from any location where they are able to access a computer.
+On scheduled exams days, there will be no in-person class held.
+Students can choose to take the exam from any location where they are able to access a computer.
 The exams will be available in Blackboard for a specific amount of time, they will be timed, once a student opens the exam they will not be able to close their browser until the exam is complete.
 The exam questions will be randomized so that no 2 students will take the same exam.